 This varies depending on the other results other applicants achieve and the spaces left on different courses.
 Some years we can be more flexible than others.

 This depends on the entry requirements for the course applied for.
 For example, if the course requirements were AAB, we would not accept the student who received A*BB.
 When we are screening applicants, we adhere to the policy that higher grades in particular subjects do not redeem lower grades in others.
 A*BB does not equal AAB, for example.

 We base our offers on final grade results, not tariff.

 This all depends on the grades required by the insurance choice university.
 If their insurance choice university has lower entry requirements than their firm choice and the student meets those requirements, they will switch to their insurance choice automatically and that institution must accept the student.

-If an applicant has met the grades of their firm choice institution but wishes to attend their insurance choice instead, they will need decline their firm place in UCAS Track (or by contact their firm choice institution).
+If an applicant has met the grades of their firm choice institution but wishes to attend their insurance choice instead, they will need to decline their firm place in UCAS Track (or by contacting their firm choice institution).
 This will enter them into Clearing, so they should contact their insurance choice before declining their firm place, to see if they will accept them.